Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

     "stacks-compatibility": {
       "level": "warning",
       // The default level across all files.
 Up to user to configure as an error or to turn off.
+      // Alternative to file overrides is to stick with in-file/line overrides.
       "fileOverrides": {
         "*.stack.bicep": "error",
         "<glob>": "error"